 Berber women wore so much of those jewelry pieces that it even became part of their identity.
 On one hand, acquiring jewelry had an economic meaning for the Berber community.
 In fact, it was considered as the private property of the Amazigh woman.
 In case of an economic crisis, she could decide to sell her pieces in order to support her family.
 On the other hand, it enabled her to describe who she truly was using a unique combination of necklaces, headbands, earrings, and bracelets.

 Generally, all the pieces of Moroccan jewelry were combined with an amulet that has a specific signification.
 The most popular ones were and still are the hamsa and fibula.

-In the past, wearing a piece of Moroccan jewelry was much more than just adding an accessory to your outfit, it represented the only way a woman had to reveal her unique identity.
-Today, as Moroccan Birds, we want to bring back that notion of uniqueness by enhancing the inner beauty of every single woman through the statement jewelry that we offer.
-We revisit Moroccan jewelry that was once worn by Berber women.
-Blending Moroccan legacy with today’s most popular trend is our Moto.
+In the past, wearing a piece of Moroccan jewelry was much more than just adding an accessory to your outfit, it was a way to reveal your identity.
+Today, at Moroccan Birds, we want to bring back that notion of uniqueness by designing meaningful collections allowing you to define who you are.